BDC Hamburger Icon

 Open row

 Small businesses should offer competitive employee benefits packages not only to attract and retain top talent but also to enhance company culture and boost productivity.
 However, with five generations in the workplace, the best benefits for each employee can vary greatly.
-Offering a flexible benefits package is the best way to ensure that your employees are receiving the benefits that are the most important to them.
+Offering a flexible benefits package is the best way to ensure that your employees are receiving the benefits most important to them.

 What are flexible benefits?